fryktoria/On-the-Fly-Shortest-Path/README.md

 3. The Fixed cost, only if the checkbox `+Fixed` of the plugin panel is checked

 ## Build from Github sources

+Follow these instructions if you want to create manually a zip file to install into QGIS

 1. Download all files from Github
 2. Create a directory named `On-the-Fly-Shortest-Path` and move all files to this directory